Software selection

 Read article ->A single supplier reply can change quantity, price, delivery date, inventory, margin, invoice matching, and the next recommendation.
 Why supplier-reply AI keeps the week from drifting.

-Read article ->Best sellers feel safe until velocity, lead time, incoming POs, supplier replies, and receiving variance collide.
+Read article ->Best sellers feel safe until velocity, lead time, incoming POs, supplier replies, and receiving differences collide.
 Why stockout risk needs a living PO loop.

 Read article ->Dashboards help operators know what happened.
 Procurement software has to help them act: turn alerts into carts, supplier replies into living PO updates, and reports into orders.